Ebonised Mende Sowei Helmet Mask

 Bundu (or Sande), a women's association, is almost unique in Africa in that it controls the use of these masks, which embody Sowo, their guardian spirit.
 The masks usually include an elaborate hairstyle and attempt to represent serene feminine beauty, with high foreheads, small, compressed facial features, and voluminous neck-rings, depicting the desirable full-figured woman.

-Origin: Mende people, Moyamba district
+- Origin: Mende people, Moyamba district, Sierra Leone

-Material: Ebonised Wood
+- Material: Ebonised Wood

-Dimension: 36cm high by 22cm
+- Dimensions: 36cm high by 22cm

 Condition:

+A long slit has formed from top of mask to middle of forehead.
 Expected surface wear with scuffs and abrasions commensurate with age and use.
 The wood has developed a warm ebonised patina resulting from age and use.